jethrokuan/braindump/content/posts/cplusplus.md

 ### avoid `endl` {#avoid-endl}

-The endl manipulator is mostly equivalent to '\n' and "\n"; as most commonly used it simply slows down output by doing redundant flush()s.
+The endl manipulator is mostly equivalent to '' and ""; as most commonly used it simply slows down output by doing redundant flush()s.
 This slowdown can be significant compared to printf-style output.